lightelligence-io/react/src/components/Chip/Chip.md

 #### Icons

-Each Chip can have an icon rendered on the left or on the right side by action-add-defaulting `iconLeft` or `iconRight` properties to the component.
+Each Chip can have an icon rendered on the left or on the right side by adding `iconLeft` or `iconRight` properties to the component.

 ```js
 import { Chip, Icon, FloatingList } from '@lightelligence/react';